Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 Design Notes
 ~~~~~~~~~~~~

 The FFT Window performs a sample by sample scaling of data prior to entry to an FFT.
 Since there is an open-ended list of window types in the literature, this unit takes the raw coefficient values as a constructor argument rather than a choice of window types from a finite supported library.
 For convenience, utility functions are provided for some of the common window types, i.e. Hamming, Hann, Blackman and Kaiser.
 On construction, the array containing the window coefficients must be passed to the graph constructor.

 Dynamic Point Size
 ------------------

 The FFT Window supports dynamic (run-time controlled) point sizes.
 This feature is available when the template parameter TP_DYN_PT_SIZE is set to 1.
 When set to 0 (static point size) all data will be expected in frames of TP_POINT_SIZE data samples, though multiple frames may be input together using TP_WINDOW_VSIZE which is an integer multiple of TP_POINT_SIZE.
 When set to 1 (dynamic point size) each _window_ must be preceeded by a 256bit header to describe the run-time parameters of that window.
 Note that TP_WINDOW_VSIZE described the number of samples in a window so does not include this header.
 The format of the header is described in Table 5.
 When TP_DYN_PT_SIZE = 1 TP_POINT_SIZE describes the maximum point size which may be input.

+.. _FFT_Window_HEADER_FORMAT:

-.. table:: Table 5 : Header Format
+.. table:: Header Format
    :align: center

    +-------------------------------+----------------------+---------------------------------------------------------------------------------+